allbecauseyoutoldmeso/bowling-challenge-2/README.md

 * Solo project.

-* A single page JavaScript/jQuery bowling app.
+* A single page JavaScript/jQuery bowling app, TDDed using Jasmine.
 Scoring system complete with strikes, spares, bonus rolls and perfect/gutter games.
 (All considerably more tricky than it sounds!)

 * You can play it <a href=https://allbecauseyoutoldmeso.github.io/bowling-challenge-2/>here</a>.